activeviam/jdk4py/README.md

 ## Versioning

-`jdk4py` version contains 4 figures:
+`jdk4py`'s version contains 4 numbers:

-- The first 3 figures are the Java version.
+- The first 3 numbers are the Java version.
 - The fourth is `jdk4py` specific: it starts at 0 for each Java version and then increases.